What kind of skills does the QRA/WorkKeys® Applied Math assessment measure?

 What if I do not earn a score of 5 or higher on the QRA/WorkKeys® Applied Math assessment?

-If you do not reach level 5 on your first attempt, use practice resources in the QRA Practice Moodle site to further prepare for the assessment.
-Take one of the quizzes in the Moodle site; if you answer questions incorrectly, review the skills needed to solve the questions.
-Continue practicing and using quizzes until you successfully complete the 33-question Level 5 quiz in the Moodle site.
-You will receive a certificate of completion once you complete the 33-question Level 5 quiz with a score of 90% or higher.
-You must present this certificate to request a second attempt of the WorkKeys® Applied Math assessment.
+If you do not reach level 5 on your first attempt, use practice resources in the QRA Practice Canvas site to further prepare for the assessment.
+Take one of the quizzes in the Canvas site; if you answer questions incorrectly, review the skills needed to solve the questions.
+Continue practicing and using quizzes until you successfully complete the 33-question Level 5 quiz in the Canvas site.
+Once you complete the 33-question Level 5 quiz with a score of 90% or higher, you can request a second attempt of the WorkKeys® Applied Math assessment.

 Students are allowed to take the QRA/WorkKeys® Applied Math twice per semester.
 You must wait a minimum of two weeks between your first and second attempt.